GR0UP ACTIVITIES (Alphabetical)

 The Aviation Studies Group is led by Martin Houghton

-2nd Wednesday in the Crown Centre at 10.00 am
+2nd Wednesday in the Crown Centre at 10.00 am - for the March meeting

 The original Aviation History Group was formed by John Blunden at the centenary year of the first manned flight by the Wright Brothers.
 The group has since expanded and we typically attract between 30 and 40 members at our meetings.
 The talks are designed to appeal to both a non-technical audience and our members with aviation experience.